 The example in the article is that of an “officer-involved shooting” – which is a particularly tortured way to avoid saying directly that an officer shot a civilian.
 The construction is not technically the passive voice, but has the same effect, erasing the person who’s actually doing something, in this case, shooting someone.
 There are other colorful examples of how powerful actors are obscured through the “debasement of language" in George Orwell’s 1946 essay “Politics and the English Language."

 For me, one way to avoid this weaselly wording is a grammatical principle that I initially encountered a few years ago in the University of Chicago's "Little Red Schoolhouse" and the related book Style: Toward Clarity and Grace, by Joseph Williams.
 The principle is now the basis for much of my line editing.

-As I'm reading a draft manuscript, I identify its main “characters,” the handful of agents (human or nonhuman, concrete or abstract) that the text is intended to be about.
-In academic articles, these are often the keywords; for this short blog post, they are something like bureaucratic language, the quality of writing, characters, accountability, etc.
+As I'm reading a draft manuscript, I identify its main “characters,” the handful of things (human or nonhuman, concrete or abstract) that the text is intended to be "about."
+In academic articles, these are often the keywords.

-Then I go back through the document line by line and make suggested edits so that most of the sentences have those characters as their main (grammatical) subjects.
-Of course not all of the sentences need to be structured that way; there are other details or tangents that the author likely wants to cover, plus varying the cadence a bit is typically a good idea.
+Then I go back through the document line by line and make suggested edits so that most (not all!) of the sentences have those characters as their grammatical subjects.
+Of course not all of the sentences need to be structured that way, as there are other details or tangents that the author likely wants to cover, plus varying the cadence a bit is typically a good idea.